At Fault for a Sideswipe Accident

 Who is Responsible for a Sideswipe Crash?

 Sideswipe accidents occur when one vehicle runs into another while driving alongside it.
-This type of accident can be caused by drivers failing to check blind spots, driving under the influence, or changing lanes illegally.
+This type of accident can be caused by drivers failing to check their blind spots, driving under the influence, or changing lanes illegally.

 When determining who’s at fault for a sideswipe accident, the insurance companies and your attorney will investigate the circumstances of the crash to look for signs of the following: